onionjake/doh/README.md

+# DOmain Hash password generator (DOH)

+The Domain Hash Password Generator (DOH) is a solution to your passwords problem.
+All you need to remember is a master password and a salt (something not secret, but fairly unique and memorable).
+The passwords that DOH generates are secure, so you don't need to worry about someone figuring out your master password -- even if individual websites have their databases hacked and a password is compromised.

+DOH generates passwords based on a domain, master password, and salt.
+Each site has different passwords, and DOH can generate passwords that are guaranteed to have the right number of special characters, uppcase letters, numbers, etc.  The algorithm does not save any state, so any computer you use can generate your passwords with information from your head -- without any syncing.
+This also means there is no database to be hacked or service provider you need to trust.

+DOH is entirely opensource, so you can audit the code yourself to make sure your passwords are safe.

+The following have been implemented:

+* Pure javascript HTML webpage generator
+* Chromium plugin
+* Firefox plugin (unfinished; see branches)

+##Installation

 Run "./setup" before trying to use chromium or html versions.

-Domain Hash Password Generator (DOH) generates perfect passwords that are unique to each domain, and are guaranteed to be accepted by the domain.
-The algorithm does not save any state, so any computer you use can generate your passwords with information from your head -- without any syncing.
+## The algorithm

 Here is the algorithm in a nutshell: